Why Choose Us?

 There are several ways to qualify for a Green Card, each with specific requirements.
 The most common paths include:

-• Family-Based Immigration – U.S. citizens and lawful permanent residents can sponsor certain family members, such as spouses, children, parents, and siblings.
+- Family-Based Immigration – U.S. citizens and lawful permanent residents can sponsor certain family members, such as spouses, children, parents, and siblings.

-• Employment-Based Immigration – Workers in certain job categories may qualify, either through employer sponsorship or self-petition for individuals with extraordinary abilities or investors.
+- Employment-Based Immigration – Workers in certain job categories may qualify, either through employer sponsorship or self-petition for individuals with extraordinary abilities or investors.

-• Asylum and Refugee Status – Those granted asylum or refugee status can apply for a Green Card after one year in the U.S.
+- Asylum and Refugee Status – Those granted asylum or refugee status can apply for a Green Card after one year in the U.S.

-• Diversity Visa Lottery – A limited number of Green Cards are available annually through a random selection process for individuals from countries with low U.S. immigration rates.
+- Diversity Visa Lottery – A limited number of Green Cards are available annually through a random selection process for individuals from countries with low U.S. immigration rates.

-• Other Humanitarian Programs – Victims of crime (U Visa), domestic violence (VAWA), or special immigrant juveniles may qualify.
+- Other Humanitarian Programs – Victims of crime (U Visa), domestic violence (VAWA), or special immigrant juveniles may qualify.

 Determining the right category is an important step in the process, and we help applicants understand their options.

-The Green Card Application Process
+How Does the Green Card Application Process Work?

 Applying for a Green Card involves multiple steps.
 The process varies depending on your eligibility category and whether you are applying from inside or outside the U.S.